 Inner and bottom traveler rail removal and replacement is complete in Span 2 and Span 3 of the Suspension Bridge except at the south locations where the existing travelers are located.
 On November 3, 2022, the Contractor began removing and replacing the remaining Span 3 inner and bottom traveler crane rails and trolley beams near the North Tower.
 The work was completed in May 2023.
 On November 14, 2022, the Contractor began moving the existing inner travelers in Span 2 away from the South Tower and began removal and replacement of the remaining inner and bottom traveler crane rails and trolley beams near the South Tower.
-The work is progressing.
+On April 28, 2023, the Contractor finish inner and bottom traveler rail and beam replacement in Span 3.
+In Span 2, the replacement work adjacent to the South Tower is progressing.